Braintree Lawn Mowing Services

 Braintree Municipal Ordinances for Mowing Equipment Operation & Noise Control

-Braintree enforces strict municipal ordinances regarding mowing equipment operation and noise control to protect neighborhood quality of life.
-Permitted hours for mowing are 7:00 AM-9:00 PM on weekdays and 8:00 AM-8:00 PM on Saturdays, with Sunday hours subject to local bylaws.
-Equipment must comply with decibel limits and be fitted with functional mufflers; electric mowers are encouraged for reduced noise and emissions.
+Braintree enforces strict municipal ordinances regarding mowing equipment operation and noise.
+Permitted hours are 7:00 AM-9:00 PM on weekdays, 8:00 AM-8:00 PM on Saturdays, and Sunday hours may vary—always verify with local bylaws.
+Equipment must comply with decibel limits and muffler requirements, with a preference for electric mowers to reduce noise and emissions.
 Commercial operators must maintain 1-2 million in liability insurance and obtain proper licensing.
-For code enforcement or noise complaints, contact the Braintree Building Division or Braintree Police Department.
+For enforcement or questions about local codes, contact the Building Division or the Braintree Police Department.

 Braintree Building Division